audreyfeldroy/cookiecutter-pypackage/docs/console_script_setup.rst

 Known Issues
 ------------
-Installing the project in a development environment using
+Installing the project in a development environment using:

 .. code-block:: bash

     python setup.py develop

 will not set up the entry point correctly.
 This is a known issue with Click.
 The following will work as expected:

 .. code-block:: bash

     python setup.py install
     pip install mypackage